barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Footnotes
 --------------
 <sup>1</sup> For the "crime-only" model I created a simple linear regression in R using the lm() function.
 The independent variable was the previous year's average amount of crime in the neighborhood and the dependent variable was the current year's average amount of stop and frisk, as illustrated below.
+Rather than run the model for all years and neighborhoods, I rolled up each neighborhood and took the average crime and stop and frisk

 ```R
 yearly_model <- lm(formula = avg_sf ~ avg_prev_yr_crime,